vargheseakhil/patient-management-system/README.md

 This app has simple login module with a dashboard for patient management system
 - Login has basic validations
-- Home page is consist of user details, patients tab list and patient details sections
+- Home page is consists of user details, patients tab list and patient details sections
-- Logout is also added
+- Logout is added
 - The pages have basic material UI desings
 - APIs are working with help of mock file
 - PS: No unit test added